aymenn8/devops-lecture/tp01docker/question.md

 on peut tester la base de données avec la commande suivante : docker exec -it postgres-container psql -U usr -d db -c "SELECT \* FROM departments;"

+1-4 Why do we need a multistage build?
+And explain each step of this dockerfile.

+reponse :